 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employers and plan members) and include the types of benefits provided at the time of each valuation.
-The total pension liability was determined by an actuarial valuation as of December 31, 2018, using the following actuarial assumptions and methods applied to all prior periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of December 31, 2019, using the following key actuarial assumptions and methods applied to all prior periods included in the measurement in accordance with the requirements of GASB 67.
+Key methods and assumptions used in the latest actuarial valuation, reflecting experience study results, prepared as of December 31, 2019 are presented below.

-Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, 3.25 to 10.75 percent including wage 3.25 to 8.25 percent including wage Including Inflation inflation inflation COLA or Ad Hoc COLA Pre-1/7/13 Retirees: 3 percent, simple Pre-1/7/13 Retirees: 3 percent, simple Post-1/7/13 Retirees: 3 percent simple Post-1/7/13 Retirees: 3 percent simple through 2018, then 2.15 percent simple through 2018, then 2.15 percent simple Investment Rate of Return 7.2 percent 7.2 percent Actuarial Cost Method Individual Entry Age Individual Entry Age
+Traditional Plan Combined Plan Wage Inflation 3.25 percent 3.25 percent Future Salary Increases, 3.25 to 10.75 percent including wage 3.25 to 8.25 percent including wage Including Inflation inflation inflation COLA or Ad Hoc COLA Pre-1/7/13 Retirees: 3 percent, simple Pre-1/7/13 Retirees: 3 percent, simple Post-1/7/13 Retirees: 1.4 percent simple Post-1/7/13 Retirees: 1.4 percent simple through 2020, then 2.15 percent simple through 2020, then 2.15 percent simple Investment Rate of Return 7.2 percent 7.2 percent Actuarial Cost Method Individual Entry Age Individual Entry Age